 The Tissue Bank Advisory Council advises on the scientific strategy of the Breast Cancer Now Tissue Bank and its implementation.
 The council comprises of patients, leading scientists, researchers, and bioinformaticians from the breast cancer and biobanking fields worldwide.

 The Chair of the Tissue Bank Advisory Council is Professor Richard Clarkson, Cardiff University.

-Since it was established over ten years ago, the Breast Cancer Now Tissue Bank has collected over 52,000 samples from over 12,000 patients.
+Since it was established over ten years ago, the Breast Cancer Now Tissue Bank has collected over 129,000 samples from almost 10,000 patients.
 These samples are now available to researchers.
 Over 12,000 of these samples have already been allocated to research projects.
 And we’re already seeing the impact.